mondas-mania/az-pipeline-agent-deployment/terraform/1-image-build/README.md

 These commands can be run directly from this current directory.
 Azure Pipelines alternatives to these commands can be found at [Pipeline stages](#azure-pipeline-stages).

+In order to build the docker image you need to be running on a Windows Docker installation, either on a Windows device or a Windows VM.

 ### Build the image

 ```sh